AsiyatShch/Internship/README.md

 someone/something commands the pilot to perform a gesture;
 the pilot performs the movement according to the given command.
 Motor skills projects use a virtual hand that performs gestures according to a previously defined protocol.
 The pilot repeats gestures behind the virtual hand with some natural delay.
 This data collection approach allows the pilot to concentrate more on reproducing gestures.

+## Problems
+1. Different distribution of values in different datasets (even for the same pilot).
+2. Gesture fulfilling delay
+3. Mistakes in gestures
+4. Pilot's mistakes and confusions
+5. Unbalanced classes
+6. Feature importance

+## Solutions
+1. Creating a new model to predict a new pilot’s gestures
+2. Shifting the protocol to reduce pilot's delay
+3. We decided to leave outliers because deleting them didn’t improve final result
+4. Working only with ‘good’ datasets
+5. Using smote
+6. Feature selection based on correlation with target

+We created three branches with an individual notebook of each team member.